Lavkesh-Cloud-Tech/SpringCloudExample/README.md

 You can compile project by running below command

 ```
-./build-all.sh <DOCKER_TAG>
+./build-all.sh 1.0
 ```

-Above command will compile project and create docker image for it.
+Above command will compile project and create docker image for it. `1.0` is docker tag.

+If you update docker tag then you need to update Docker Image Version info in **.env** file.

 You can run below command in steps to start application: